mrtazz/knife-node-attribute/README.md

 ## Overview
 knife plugin to interact with the various attributes on a nodes.

+**This is fairly unmaintained now.** There exists a more feature-rich and maintained version of such a plugin at [pdf/knife-attribute] (https://github.com/pdf/knife-attribute) however that will probably be way more useful to you.

 ## Usage
 Show all attributes on the node (or a specific one if given):